 Total loaded cost calculation

-A reliable rule of thumb: budget approximately 50% beyond base salary for all mandatory contributions and benefits combined.
-That 50% includes social security (26%–30%), aguinaldo (8.33%), workers' compensation insurance, and standard benefit overhead.
-For a developer earning $50,000 base, plan for $75,000 fully loaded.
+The reliable rule of thumb: budget approximately 50% beyond base salary for all mandatory contributions and benefits combined.
+Employers should expect roughly 50% additional costs when hiring in Argentina, which includes social security contributions (25-27% of gross), aguinaldo (8.33% annualized), and workers' compensation insurance.

 Mandatory benefits in Argentina